Written by DiveThru Team

 You and your partner(s) recognize that your sexualities make you unique.
 And, you help each other to spread the love in your own personal way!
 If you’re monogamous, you also don’t question the trust between you for it.
 Because all orientations can be monogamous if that’s what you want!

 For example, pansexuals are emotionally, romantically, or sexually attracted to persons of any gender identity.
-But you and your partner still understand that you are dedicated to each other.
-Because being bisexual or pansexual does NOT equal being attracted to everyone all the time.
+However, that doesn’t change the dedication between you and your partner.
+If you and/or your partner are bisexual or pansexual, it does NOT mean you are attracted to everyone all the time and will lose sight of your relationship.
 You just have a few more fish in your sea!